MicrosoftDocs/sql-docs/azure-sql/managed-instance/point-in-time-restore.md

 # [Azure CLI](#tab/azure-cli)

-1. Open the Azure CLI.
+Use the Azure CLI to restore your database to a point in time.
 For more information, see [Install the Azure CLI](/cli/azure/install-azure-cli).

-1. Run one of the following code options with your values substituted for the parameters:
+Run one of the following code options with your values substituted for the parameters:

-   - To restore the database to the same managed instance:
+To restore the database to the same managed instance:

      ```azurecli-interactive
      az sql midb restore -g mygroupname --mi myinstancename |
      -n mymanageddbname --dest-name targetmidbname --time "2018-05-20T05:34:22"
      ```

-   - To restore the database to a different managed instance, you also specify the names of the target resource group and the managed instance:
+To restore the database to a different managed instance, you also specify the names of the target resource group and the managed instance:

      ```azurecli-interactive
      az sql midb restore -g mygroupname --mi myinstancename -n mymanageddbname |